Lloyds Bank: Divestment and return to Lloyds Bank

 After the 2008 rescue of HBOS, Lloyds TSB Group was renamed Lloyds Banking Group.
 In 2009, following the liquidity crisis, HM Government took a 43.4% stake in Lloyds Banking Group.
 The European Commission ruled that the group must sell a portion of its business by November 2013, as it categorised the stake purchase as state aid.

 On 24 April 2013, it was confirmed that a number of Lloyds TSB branches in England and Wales would be combined with the branches of Cheltenham & Gloucester and the business of Lloyds TSB Scotland to form a new bank operating under the TSB brand and divested by the group.
 The selected Lloyds TSB branches and those of Cheltenham & Gloucester were transferred to Lloyds TSB Scotland plc, which was renamed TSB Bank plc.
 The new bank began operating on 9 September 2013 as a separate division within Lloyds Banking Group.
 TSB was floated on the London Stock Exchange on 20 June 2014, and was acquired by Banco Sabadell one year later and subsequently delisted.
 The remaining business of Lloyds TSB returned to the Lloyds Bank name on 23 September 2013.

 In October 2014, the bank announced that it planned to cut 9,000 jobs and close some branches in light of an increase in the number of customers using online banking services.

 In July 2016, the bank announced it would cut 3,000 jobs because of the economic downturn as a result of United Kingdom European Union membership referendum.
+On 17 March 2017, the British Government confirmed its remaining shares in Lloyds Banking Group had been sold.

 In January 2017, the bank suffered interruptions to its online services originally blamed on "unspecified technical glitches".
 A hacker reportedly claimed responsibility for the attack, demanding around £75,000 from the bank in a "consultation fee".
-On 17 March 2017, the British Government confirmed its remaining shares in Lloyds Banking Group had been sold.